 How hiring a corporate body as a company secretary works

 For a corporate body to act as a company secretary, it must be incorporated in Hong Kong as a Branch office or a Registered Office.
-It must also be a Service Provider recognized in Hong Kong.
-A sole proprietorship company should not enlist the services of a corporate body as a company secretary.
+The company must also be a Service Provider recognized in Hong Kong.
+Additionally, a sole proprietorship company should not enlist the services of a corporate body as a company secretary.
 Company Secretary works closely with the company shareholders and directors.

 Attributes and competencies of a company secretary

-• A company secretary should be a goal-getter, one who sees an opportunity and grabs it.
-He/she should be committed to seeing the company achieve its strategic goals.
+- A company secretary should be a goal-getter, one who sees an opportunity and grabs it.
+He/she should commit to seeing the company achieve its strategic goals.

-• A company secretary should be principled.
-He/ she should not be a person whose decision is swayed sideways to please a few or a majority of people.
+- A company secretary should be principled.
+He/she should not sway their decisions to please a few or a majority of people.

 Summary